 Consider the season and climate: Summer is the season for cotton, linen, and silk, while autumn and winter are the seasons for wool.
 Various synthetic fabrics also mimic the texture of natural materials like cotton, linen, silk, and wool, and if well-made, they can appear very high-end.

-Of course, with the development of fabric technology, one can also wear ultra-thin merino wool in summer, which not only absorbs sweat and breathes well but also does not retain sweat odor, making it a very worthwhile choice to try.
+Of course, with the development of fabric technology, ultra-thin merino wool can also be worn in summer; it not only absorbs sweat and breathes well but also does not retain sweat odor, making it a very worthwhile choice.

 Consider the visual effect of the material: Some materials can be very stiff and create a puffed effect when worn, while others, although thick, drape beautifully, creating an elegant and grand feeling.
-Additionally, the visual perception of a person should balance with the perception of the material; for example, if a person appears very grand, wearing overly soft and thin materials can seem cheap; conversely, if a person looks very light, heavy materials can give a "crushing" feeling.
+Additionally, the visual perception of a person should balance with the perception of the material; for example, if a person looks very grand, wearing overly soft and thin materials can appear cheap; conversely, if a person looks very light, heavy materials can give a feeling of "crushing" that person.

 Consider care and durability: Choosing fabrics that are easy to care for and durable can reduce maintenance troubles and costs.

-Natural materials like silk have excellent hand feel, luster, and breathability, but the care cost is also the highest.
+Among natural materials, silk has excellent hand feel, luster, and breathability, but the care cost is also the highest.
 New fabrics like acetate fibers are excellent alternatives, possessing all the advantages of silk while being very easy to care for.

 Additionally, if the main items in a man's wardrobe are shirts, especially business styles, then considering wrinkle-resistant fabrics can be a worry-free choice for both wearing and washing.